arabirov/TestTask/README.md

 Class "Constants" contains all elements that would be used in tests.
 "GoogleFormNavigation" contains all test logic.
 "AbstractNavigationTest" is abstract class used for starting actions, containing in "GoogleFormNavigation".

-##Built with
+## Built with
 Built with Maven.
-Requires at least Java 1.8.
+Requires Java 1.8.